 VITE_SERVER_AUTH= #This is the JWT token you can get from the API Keys section of your Cerebrium Dashboard.

-You can now run yarn dev and go to the url: http://localhost:5173/ to test your application!
+You can now run yarn dev and go to the URL: http://localhost:5173/ to test your application!

 Conclusion

 This tutorial acts as a good starting point for you to implement voice AI agents into your application as well as extend it into image and vision capabilities.
-Pipecat is a extensible and open-source framework that makes it easy to build applications using generative AI and Cerebrium makes the process seamless to deploy and auto scale while only paying for the compute you need.
+Pipecat is an extensible and open-source framework that makes it easy to build applications using generative AI and Cerebrium makes the process seamless to deploy and auto scale while only paying for the compute you need.